starnight/python-c-extension/README.md

 ## 02-Add
 It is an adding function which will not only gets arguments passed from Python, but also returns a tuple that is composite of the result and the equation string.

+## 03-CrossVersion
+It is a cross version example that shows how to port between Python 2 and Python 3.